Josef37/KickoffPractice/README.md

 - Install the plugin through the [BakkesMod website](https://bakkesplugins.com/plugin-search/1/kickoff).
 - Start freeplay.
   _All major game-modes are supported: Soccar, Hoops, Dropshot and Snowday._
 - Open BakkesMod settings (`F2`).
 Select the "Plugins" tab.
-Select "Kickoff Practice" on the left.
+Select "Kickoff Training" on the left.
 - In the "Training" section: Select the positions you want to train and click "Train Selected".
   _You will start training against some pre-recorded kickoffs._
-- You will continue training until you reset freeplay.
+- Training will go on until you reset freeplay.
   _If you don't want to auto-restart the kickoff training, uncheck the "Auto-Restart" option._
 - If you made a good attempt you want to save, pause the game and click "Save Last Attempt" (in the "Recording" section).
   _It will automatically be selected for training._